2014 Wales NATO summit: Russia and Ukraine

-Immediately prior to the summit on 3 September 2014 French President François Hollande announced the postponement of delivery of the first Mistral-class amphibious assault ship which had been sold to Russia, a ship provisionally named Vladivostok, due to the Russia–Ukraine crisis.
+Immediately prior to the summit on 3 September 2014 French President François Hollande announced the postponement of delivery of the first Mistral-class amphibious assault ship which had been sold to Russia, a ship provisionally named Vladivostok, due to the Russo-Ukrainian War.

 At the end of the summit Ukrainian President Poroshenko announced the Minsk Protocol, a ceasefire which had been agreed with the separatist leader Alexander Zakharchenko under terms proposed by Russian President Vladimir Putin.
 The protocol was cautiously welcomed by NATO leaders.

-On 12 September 2014 the EU announced a much wider expansion of its sanctions programme over the Russia-Ukraine conflict.
+On 12 September 2014 the EU announced a much wider expansion of its sanctions programme over the Russian involvement in the war in Ukraine.

 On 12 September a communiqué of the US Treasury announced a sweeping ban on the Russian defense sector.

 Wales Pledge

 For the first time, the Allies formally pledged to aim to move towards what had previously been an informal guideline based on Article 3 of spending 2% of their gross domestic products on defense, and 20% of that on new equipment.
 For countries which spend less than 2% they agreed upon that these countries "aim to move towards the 2% guideline within a decade".
 This pledge was the brainchild of US Secretary of Defence Chuck Hagel.
 In 2015, five of its 28 members met that goal.
+In the aftermath of the pledge, defense spending increased among NATO members.
 At the beginning of 2018, eight of the 29 members either were meeting the target or were close to it; six others had laid out plans to reach the target by 2024 as promised; and Norway and Denmark had unveiled plans to substantially boost defense spending (including Norway's planned purchase 52 new F-35 fighter jets).